 Consumption has reached new heights (or lows, depending on how you look at it).
 Shopping has become our hobby, our escape, our chance to rack up unparralleled credit card debt.

 Over the course of my own 12 month challenge (from December 15 2009 to December 15 2010), I wrote about many topics that oscillate around the general theme of shopping.
 These include shopping centres, the kinds of shoppers you find in them, haute coutre fashion shows, what makes for a working wardrobe, the unconscious consumer, how airport security has changed us, skinny jeans, poor customer service, the placement of stores as exits at theme parks, The Princess Bride (yep, I mean the movie), the meaning of clothing, not quite new shopping…. and many more.
-You can head on over to the blog page and check out My Story.
+You can check out My Story.

-And I continue to write several times a week on the blog on many and varied topics such as shopping, consumption and materialism, personal style, communication, self and body image, self care and self awareness, living your life, shopping messages, shopping your wardrobe, shopping strategies, attitudes and habits, fashion and emotions.
+On the blog there are many and varied articles on topics such as shopping, consumption and materialism, personal style, communication, self and body image, self care and self awareness, living your life, shopping messages, shopping your wardrobe, shopping strategies, attitudes and habits, fashion and emotions.

 So how can I help you?

 There are many ways I can help you.
 Let me count the ways…

 Free Articles on the Blog.
 If you are interested in how shopping and style intersect, where true and authentic personal style comes from, how our consumption is influenced by the shopping messages we are on the constant receiving end of, ways you can shop your own wardrobe, how to be kinder to yourself, ideas on living a rich and wonderful life, and many more topics – then I offer a range of quality blog posts every week.
 You can drop by as often as you like and see what’s new there.